maxamiri/Koverage/README.md

 Koverage currently supports three mobility models:

 - **Random Waypoint** [Bettstetter, 2001]
 - **Random Direction** [Royer, 2001]
 - **Specialised Synthetic Model** [Amiri et al., 2024]

-📌 The source code for the *Specialised Synthetic Model* is included and was developed by the same team.
-*Specialised Synthetic Model* is a custom mobility model based on real-world trace data, designed to reflect structured vehicular motion in constrained environments such as industrial yards or logistics zones.
+📌 The *Specialised Synthetic Model* is a custom mobility model based on real-world trace data, designed to reflect structured vehicular motion in constrained environments such as industrial yards or logistics zones.

-This model was presented at the 2024 International Telecommunication Networks and Applications Conference (ITNAC):
+This model was presented at the **2024 International Telecommunication Networks and Applications Conference (ITNAC):**

 ```bibtex
 @INPROCEEDINGS{10815387,